amoore2600/rfdumper/README.md

 **So what should I know about using this custom firmware?**

    The author is not liable for any damage caused by using this software / SD image etc. I do not take responsibility.
 Please use it at your own risk.
+Hopfully it wont brik you system.

-   Your Retro Freak should be on Application version 2.7 if you use this custom firmware.
-You can see what version your device has by checking the system information on your Retro Freak.
+   Your Retro Freak should be on Application version 2.7 befor you use this custom firmware.
+You can see what version your device has by checking the system information on your Retro Freak. up grade instuctions can be found on the Retro Freak web page.

-   This is a repackaged version of https://github.com/hissorii/retrofd using hissorii’s excellent work!
-Also this would not be possible with Jonas Rosland’s awesome how to at https://gist.github.com/jonasrosland/a535f05acb8b81d6685d4d7d348b35ec The credit for this dumping firmware goes to them as my changes were very minor.
+   This is a slightly reconfigured version of https://github.com/hissorii/retrofd using hissorii’s excellent work.
+Hissorii is the reson all this is even posible.
+Hissorii deserves all of the credit for this custom firmware image.
+Hissorii, Thank you so much for making your work public!!!
+Jonas Rosland’s awesome how to at https://gist.github.com/jonasrosland/a535f05acb8b81d6685d4d7d348b35ec help get me up and running.
+The credit for this dumping firmware goes to them as my changes were very minor (edits to just 1 config file and minor busybox script changes).

    It's probably best that you only use this SD card when dumping games as the dumping process can cause a lot of wear and tear on the SD card.